 This Cuban Picadillo recipe consists of flavorful ground beef, spices, green olives, boiled egg and raisins cooked in a delicious tomato sauce, and then served over a bed of rice.
 This is the ideal weeknight meal because it can be made in under 30 minutes!

-I grew up eating renditions of this recipe.
+I grew up eating renditions of this dish.
 Every couple of years, as I got older, the recipe’s identity evolved from crazy plain to what you see now.
-I guess you could say I went from super picky, pain in the ass eater to normal human and this recipe was along for the ride during that entire journey.
+I guess you could say I went from super picky, pain in the ass eater to normal human, and this recipe was along for the ride.

 When I was a teeny kid, my mother would make picadillo and it’d simply be fried diced potato with ground beef over rice.
 (I hated raisins, boiled eggs and olives…and tomatoes.)

 During my preteen years, I warmed up to boiled eggs, so that was added, along with the tomato base that is so well known in picadillo and honestly essential.

 In my late teen years, I became ok with the addition of olives.
 But it wasn’t until my twenties when I fully embraced the raisins, which now I think are crucial!